How to set Umbraco CMS DateTime Picker programmatically in AngularJs

-In this short article, I am going to show the steps needed to set up date-time control programmatically in the Umbraco CMS back office.
+In this guide, discover the straightforward steps to set up the DateTime control in the Umbraco CMS back office.

 <umb-date-time-picker ng-model="vm.dateFrom"